 Group Size and Comfort

 Most trips operate in small groups of around 8, which means plenty of space and a personalized feel.
-Reviewers frequently mention the friendly, knowledgeable guides—they often go beyond the basics, sharing personal stories and answering questions.
+Reviewers frequently mention the friendly, guides—they often go beyond the basics, sharing personal stories and answering questions.
 Guides like Hugo, Andrea, Joao, and others receive high praise for their friendliness and insight.

 Transportation and Timing